tpage99/local417eats/README.md

 Gatsby is awesome and you should experience hot reloads on save.
 Only instance that would be necessary to stop and restart local server are changes to config or GraphQL queries/schemas.

+## Environment Variables

+This project uses several environment variables for development.
+You will need to create a `.env` file in order to put your keys in place.
+Reference the `gatsby-config` file to determine what environment variables are required.
+Once hosted, these are added to the backend through Netlify's build processes.

+Current environment variables required to function properly:

+- Google Maps API
+- Algolia Search

 ## Resources 📕

 ### Tailwind CSS